EduhG/Projects/README.md

 **Project Details**

- A Single page website for a startup SME (Small and Medium-Sized Enterprise) dealing with production and packaging of natural tomato products.
+ A professional website with a brief description about me, the projects I have done, my education background and my contacts.

 **Features**

-Single page website with 4 Sections:
+A website with 4 Sections:
 * Home
-* Our Products
+* Resume
-* About Us
+* Portfolio
 * Contacts

 **Tools Used**